What happens when two travel addicts meet and fall in love? Do they stop travelling? Do they continue travelling? Do they retire to suburbia?

 I can’t see that happening in South Wales.

 We rode off into the sunset on her, such a gorgeous creature.
 I really love elephants.

-What didn’t like about getting married abroad in Sri Lanka:
+What I didn’t like about getting married abroad in Sri Lanka:

 I was also a little annoyed that the hotel charged us $200 for having the elephant there.
 I bet the guy who brought the elephant didn’t see much of that money.

 But the whole thing was great, kind of crazy great.
-We laugh now at the terrible photos and how absolutely filthy my white outfit was after bare back elephanteering.
+We now laugh at the terrible photos and how filthy my white outfit was after bareback elephanteering.

-One of the things we love about India and Sri Lanka is the general crazyness.
+One of the things we love about India and Sri Lanka is the general craziness.

 I’ve got a great piece of video that my Dad took of James toppling off one side of our elephant as she stood up.
 A Sri Lankan guy tugging on his leg to keep him on.